 Domains

-The Domain page lists the Domains that are defined for your Site.
-From this page, you can manage your Domain configuration, purge the cache, and get an entry to copy into your hosts file.
+Each Site lists its domain configurations on the Domain page for the Site.
+From this page, you can manage your Domain configurations, purge the cache, and get an entry to copy into your hosts file.

-When you edit a Domain, the following tabs are available:
+When you view or edit a Domain, the following tabs are available:

 General